 “For many businesses, e-commerce offers a path ahead.
 Selling via the internet provides a scalable, cost-effective option for selling abroad.
-An e-commerce website is accessible 24/7 from anywhere in the world and businesses that want to start exporting can use their web sites as a virtual shop floor, quickly attracting new customers to their products and services.
-International expansion does mean setting up new payment systems or supply chains, and improving inventory management.
-We are pleased to note that Sana Commerce have expertise in the effective integration of ERP and e-commerce, and can offer Chamber members both strategic advice and technology tools to enable international transactions.”
+An e-commerce website is accessible 24/7 from anywhere in the world and businesses that want to start exporting can use their websites as a virtual shop floor, quickly attracting new customers to their products and services.
+International expansion does mean setting up new payment systems or supply chains and improving inventory management.
+We are pleased to note that Sana Commerce has expertise in effectively integrating ERP and e-commerce, and can offer Chamber members both strategic advice and technology tools to enable international transactions.”

-Take advantage of knowledge gained in the UK.
+3. Take advantage of knowledge gained in the UK

 The UK is currently one of the biggest e-commerce hubs in Europe.
-Most trends in e-commerce hit the UK before Europe, and most British web stores are already in their second or third generation iteration.
-The Brexit offers the perfect opportunity to take advantage of advanced e-commerce knowledge and learnings to beat out the competition on the mainland.
+Most trends in e-commerce hit the UK before Europe, and most British web stores are already in their second or third-generation iteration.
+Brexit offers the perfect opportunity to take advantage of advanced e-commerce knowledge and learnings to beat out the competition on the mainland.

-Use your ERP to localise your web store.
+5. Use your ERP to localize your web store

-There are many ways to ensure your web store is fully localised for new audiences.
-Setting up different tax rates for different regions, for instance, is one very important way to localise.
-If you start now and make it part of integrating your web store with your ERP, then any changes that happen post Brexit can be easily adjusted with just one change in your ERP.
+There are many ways to ensure your web store is fully localized for new audiences.
+Setting up different tax rates for different regions, for instance, is one particularly important way to localize.
+If you start now and make it part of integrating your web store with your ERP, then any changes that happen post-Brexit can be easily adjusted with just one change in your ERP.
 That means no major hard code changes — just efficient, dynamic business.